 This hormone controls the thyroid gland.
-A TSH deficiency leads to low levels of thyroid hormones (hypothyroidism).
-This causes symptoms such as:
+Too little TSH leads to low levels of thyroid hormones.
+This condition is called hypothyroidism.
+It causes symptoms such as:

-- Sensitivity to cold or difficulty staying warm
+- Sensitivity to cold or trouble staying warm.

 Adrenocorticotropic hormone (ACTH) deficiency

-This hormone helps your adrenal glands work properly, and helps your body react to stress.
+This hormone helps the adrenal glands work correctly.
+It also helps the body react to stress.
 Symptoms of ACTH deficiency include:

 Anti-diuretic hormone (ADH) deficiency

-This hormone, which is also called vasopressin, helps your body balance its fluid levels.
-An ADH deficiency can cause a disorder called diabetes insipidus, which can cause:
+This hormone, which also is called vasopressin, helps the body balance its fluid levels.
+An ADH deficiency can lead to a disorder called diabetes insipidus, which can cause:

 Prolactin is the hormone that tells the body when to start making breast milk.
-Low levels of prolactin can cause women to have problems making milk for breast-feeding.
+Low levels of prolactin can cause problems with making milk for breastfeeding.